doganlap/bff-shhain-ai.com/apps/bff/DEPLOYMENT_COMPLETE.md

 ---

 **🚀 Ready to launch!
-Your BFF is production-ready with all features working and database seeded!**
+Your BFF is production-ready with all features working and database seeded**